Model-free source seeking of exponentially convergent unicycle: theoretical and robotic experimental results: Introduction

 \textbf{Motivation and Contribution.} In our recent work \cite{grushkovskaya2025extremum}, new ESC laws were derived based on higher-order Lie bracket averaging.
 This paved the way for the prospect of having exponentially convergent ESC laws for objective functions that behave locally not as quadratic functions, but as power functions with higher-order degrees.
 Inspired by the prospect of realizing exponential convergence for high-order objective functions, we seek to utilize the ESC method in \cite{grushkovskaya2025extremum} and propose a novel, first-of-its-kind, exponentially convergent unicycle-based design for source-seeking.
+The main contribution of this work is the development and experimental validation of an exponentially convergent unicycle-based ESC law that realizes higher-order Lie bracket motion in real-time.
 In this preliminary study, we only focus on source-seeking of objective functions that behave locally as a fourth-degree power function.
-We prove stability of the proposed design and provide both simulation and experimental results.
-Our experimental demonstration uses TurtleBot3 robots (similar to \cite{ECC_2024,elgohary2025model}) and we compare our design (third-order Lie bracket-based) with traditional results using first-order Lie bracket-based design.
+We prove stability of the proposed design and provide a variety of simulation results that demonstrate the robustness of the proposed design, including cases with different initial conditions and measurement delays/noise.
+Additionally, we provide experimental results using a TurtleBot3 robot (similar to \cite{ECC_2024,elgohary2025model}) and compare the proposed third-order Lie bracket-based design with traditional first-order Lie bracket-based designs.
 We also perform a light source-seeking experiment in a complete model-free fashion.
 Our results illustrate the potential and effectiveness of the proposed exponentially convergent unicycle design for source-seeking.